amybian/saveTheVillage/README.md

 ### Game design
 - Detect position to fill in the water when walking to the lake
-- Fetch the water and display bucket with water in different status
+- Fetch the water and display bucket with water as full or empty
 - Walk with the water to the seeds
 - Grow effect of plants